ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'rekeying_scheme', identifying the rekeying scheme that the KDC uses to provide new group keying meterial to the group members.
 This parameter is encoded as a CBOR integer, whose value is taken from the "Value" column of the "ACE Groupcomm Rekeying Schemes" registry defined in {{iana-ace-groupcomm-rekeying-schemes}} of this specification.

-   Application profiles of this specification MAY define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Joining Response (OPT9).

 ~~~~~~~~~~~
 +-------+----------------+-------------------------------+-----------+
 | Value |      Name      |          Description          | Reference |